I actually can't believe it's the fastest three hours in media.

 Most people do not earn twice as much as the people who are paying them.

-At some point, tipping point is reached where it can't go on anymore, even with fake money, even with printed money, even with borrowed money, even with ChICOM money, it can't go on anymore.
+Even with fake money, even with private money, even with borrowed money, even with Chi-Com money, it can't go on anymore.

-And if part of the reason you've been able to keep this gig going is because members of your group go around beat people up at town hall meetings to make sure the status quo remains the same.
+And if part of the reason you've been able to keep this gig going is because members of your group go around, beat people up at town hall meetings to make sure the status quo remains the same?

-Your students, basically in eighth grade, can not even have to know how to read.
+Your students, basically in eighth grade, cannot even have to know how to read.

 If you're in New York, you'd be stunned.